Last updated: July 12, 2026

 How to do it:

-Impact: A software team with a "No Meeting Wednesdays" policy and structured Slack channels ensures deep work focus.
-Without these norms, teams experience constant interruptions, unclear expectations, and inefficiencies.
+Impact: A software team with a "No Meeting Wednesdays" policy and structured Slack channels protects real deep-work time.
+Teams without such norms live with constant interruptions and a permanent low-grade confusion about who's available.

 How to do it: